vdmitriyev/sourcecodesnippets/vba/README.md

 ### About

-Collection of various VBA scripts.
-Some additional MS Office ticks can be found [here](ms-office-tricks.md).
+Collection of various VBA scripts and additional MS Office ticks/hints.

-### Collection Description
+### VBA Scripts Collection

 * [checkspelling.vb](checkspelling.vb)
 	- Change languages spell checker configurations to other language (for instance - English)